NTProductions/adobe-sdk-new-gpu/README.md

     * Change the version number after "/MSVC/" to match the version on your computer (ex "/MSVC/14.12.25827")

 ### Mac
-1. Download and install BOOST to appear like: "/usr/local/Cellar/boost/1.78.0/include"
+1. Download and install <a href="https://www.boost.org/">BOOST</a> to appear like: "/usr/local/Cellar/boost/1.78.0/include"
 2. Open "SDK_Invert_ProcAmp" Project
 3. In the "Project" and "Target" "Build Settings", add the BOOST root path to the property "Header Search Paths" (ex "/usr/local/Cellar/boost_1_78_0")